shtaif/kommentyr/README.md

-# Notable features
+### Notable features
 - Live search (searches comments from the DB, ensuring reliable results)
 - Pagination through Infinite scrolling (Add a lot of comments and see it in action!)
+- Auto-resizing message field
-- Modal with High-res image shown when clicking on a commenter's image.
+- Modal with High-res image shown when clicking on a commenter's image
-- In the user modal, clicking on the email address automatically filters for that user's own comments.
+- In the user modal, clicking on the email address automatically filters for that user's own comments
 - More...

 ### Important notes (please read before running)